AlfrescoArchive/activiti-cloud-app-service/README.md

 and how these applications are supposed to be conformed.
 These structures (which are static and contain also service specific configurations) are used to compare against the Service Registry deployed services.

-## How to run
+*The spring boot starter here is used in the example https://github.com/Activiti/activiti-cloud-registry to provide a combined app service and registry.
+It can be run from there.
+For testing it can also be run from this repo.*

+## Run from this repo for testing
-For now there is a docker compose file inside the docker/ directory which can be used to bootstrap the required infrastructure plus an application.
+For local testing there is a docker compose file inside the docker/ directory which can be used to bootstrap the required infrastructure plus an application.
 Each service inside the application should set a variable called:
 "activiti.cloud.application.name" which will be used by the Application Service to identify to which application each service belong.
 This name will be also used to check in the configuration service the application "configuration"(structure).